 For if you were cut off from what is by nature a wild olive tree and were grafted contrary to nature into a cultivated olive tree, how much more will these who are the natural branches be grafted into their own olive tree?
 (Rom 11.24)

 So what did Paul mean?
 Let’s examine the mysterious biblical symbolism.
-All trees begin from a root, and in Romans 11.16 we read of a holy root – a symbol for the holy and eternal creator God.
-Everything in creation begins from this spiritual root.
-John 1.1 is more specific and identifies Christ (the Word) with this root; “In the beginning was the Word, and the Word was with God, and the Word was God”.
-Man’s knowledge of this holy root, and specifically his knowledge of Christ the Word of God, was delivered by the Spirit through Moses, then through the Patriarchs (Abraham and his descendants) and subsequently through the prophets.
+All trees begin from a root, and in Romans 11.16 we read of a holy root.
+This can be nothing less than a symbol for the one holy and eternal Creator God.
+Everything in creation begins and grows from this spiritual root.
+As Genesis says: “In the beginning God created the heavens and the earth”.
+John 1.1 is more specific and identifies the holy Christ (the Word) with this root; “In the beginning was the Word, and the Word was with God, and the Word was God”.

-Let’s move on to the olive tree itself.
-In Isaiah 11.1 the prophet saw its trunk shoot to form a holy Branch – a clear reference to the first coming of Christ.
-It is seen here as a ‘shoot from the line of David’.
-Historically, that family was like a tree cut down with only its stump left in the ground, and the Shoot or Branch which grew out of the stump represented Jesus the Messiah.
-Crucially, it is only via the root (the Word of God) and the re-grown trunk (the Messiah, Christ) that the rest of the branches of the tree receive the sustenance of life.
-So all subsequent branches grow from and are sustained by Christ the Messiah, but the branch that breaks away from the tree (from the Messiah) dries up and dies!
+This is a clear reference to the first coming of Christ.
+He is seen here as a Shoot from a stump.
+Historically, Nebuchadnezzar, king of Babylon, finally destroyed the southern kingdom of Judah in 586 BC and the family of David became like a tree cut down with only its stump left in the ground.
+But then, whilst in humiliation and obscurity, a descendant of David (a ‘Shoot’) comes out of the tree root (the Creator God).
+The Shoot which grew out of the stump represented Jesus the Messiah.
+Crucially then, it is only via the Root (the Creator God) and the re-grown Trunk (the Messiah, Christ) that the rest of the branches of the tree receive the sustenance of life.
+So all subsequent branches grow from and are sustained by Christ the Messiah.
+Conversely, the branch that breaks away from the tree (from the Messiah) dries up and dies!
 Jesus emphasized this point when He said:

 I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing (Jn 15.5)